strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 0.8.1 - 2021-09-24 =
+* BUG FIX: Now showing the TOS consent history on the edit user page.
+This was hidden before when MMPU was active.
+(Thanks @femiyb on GitHub)
+* BUG FIX: Fixed issues with using recaptcha while MMPU is active.
+(Thanks, Mehran Aziz)

 = 0.8 - 2021-02-25 =
 * FEATURE: Now supporting non-Stripe/Braintree gateways.
 You cannot checkout for multiple levels at once with these gateways, but you can checkout for one level at a time and have MMPU.
 * ENHANCEMENT: Added a pmprommpu_disable_mmpu_levels_page filter.
 Set the callback to return true to use the default PMPro levels page template instead.